renaissance-publishing/renaissance/content/chapters/08-basic-rules.md

   - Skill Check: Aptitude Linked to Skill + Ranks in Skill

-      - specialization, proficiency and proficiency may also apply, see below.
+      - specialization and proficiency may also apply, see below.

   - Resist Intimidation / Overcome Fear: WIL × 2